 - Combine your enchilada sauce and salsa in a small bowl.

-- Pour about half of your enchilada sauce salsa mixture into the bottom a 9x13 pan and spread around to cover.
+- Pour about half of your enchilada sauce salsa mixture into the bottom a 9x13 pan and spread around to cover the bottom

 - Fill each jumbo shell with a heaping 1 TBS of meat mixture and place into the pan with the sauce.

-- Repeat util all the shells or meat mixture is gone.
+- Repeat until all the shells or meat mixture is gone.

 - Pour the remaining enchilada sauce salsa mixture over the top of the shells.

 - Bake for 30 minutes, or until the filling is hot throughout the shells.

 - Remove foil and top with shredded cheeses.

 - Return pan to oven and bake for an additional 10-15 minutes until cheese is melted and bubbly.